RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ### New Features:

-- Personal Dashbooard stats!
+- Personal Dashboard stats!
 Now you can see statistics from all your sessions in one place.
 - Work Order and Crew Share tabs: Manage your work orders across all your sessions.
 - New helper control for when sharing unrefined values.
 - Added new control for estimating the RMC, CMAT and aUEC of salvage wrecks.